Learning Outcomes

 ANTH 205: Native Peoples of Eastern North America

-ANTH 233: Anthropology of Religion
+ANTH 222: Anthropology of Latin America

-ANTH 245: Selected Topics in Anthropology
+ANTH 245: Selected Topics in Anthropology (dependent on topic)

 ANTH 255: Global Eastern Africa